Varenicline (Chantix) for Quitting SmokingSkip to the navigation

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)

 What To Think About

-You start taking varenicline about a week before you plan to stop smoking.
+You start taking varenicline a week or more before you plan to stop smoking.
 You may notice that you do not get the same satisfaction from cigarettes during that week.
 Try not to increase your smoking to overcome this.

 Tell your doctor if you: